johnpenny/sdr.rtl_power.quicklook/README.md

 # How
 ### Online
 Go to https://quicklook.johnpenny.uk
+If you require some example scan files to run, please download them from the `rtl_power example scans` directory within this repo.

 ### On local network with web server
 1. Clone this repo into the web server sites directory